-(d) Represents an estimate of eighteen (18) months of capitalized interest to be deposited into the Road System Debt Service Fund upon closing of the Bonds.
-Neither Texas law nor the Bond Order requires that the District maintain any particular sum in the Road System Debt Service Fund.
+(e) Represents eighteen (18) months of capitalized interest to be deposited into the Road System Debt Service Fund upon closing of the Road Bonds.
+Neither Texas law nor the Road Bond Order requires that the District maintain any particular sum in the Road System Debt Service Fund.
+Funds in the Road System Debt Service Fund are not available to pay debt service on bonds issued for the purpose of acquiring or constructing the Utility System, including the Utility Bonds.

-(e) See "RISK FACTORS - Operating Funds."
+(f) See "RISK FACTORS - Operating Funds."